 When the balance tilts, the friendship tilts towards the sour side too.
 Friends start finding flaws and bitch about each other when the balance tilts against their favor.

 You know that you’ve felt jealous, even if it was for just an instant when your best chum got something you’ve always wanted.
 Call it envy if you want, but really, envy is just a sugary word for a sudden involuntary burst of jealousy.
 [Read: Why friends end up becoming secret enemies]

 Friendships can sour or you can lose friendships even over everyday affairs.
-We get jealous all the time, and I’m not just referring to winning prize money or marrying a rich bloke.
+We get jealous all the time, and we’re not just referring to winning prize money or marrying a rich partner.
 Let’s talk about your life.
 You hang out with a group of friends all the time.

 And the snide comments towards you start getting brutal.
 Everyone who’s ever been cool or popular has always had to go through this brutal transition of friends.

 Your friends weren’t possessive about you.
 They didn’t have any plans, so you accompanied another group of new friends out.
 What’s the big deal?

 The big deal is that it was you who was called out, not one of your other friends.
 By that small gesture, you’ve shown the others that you’re the coolest one amongst your friends, and the fact that you’re superior has made the others drift away from you.